-The most important part of every project is to ensure the safety of the public, project, and environment.
+" The most important part of every project is ensuring the safety of the public, personnel involved, and environment.
 Safety will be RESPEC's top priority throughout all projects.
-RESPEC strives for zero incidents and will consider the potential safety hazards for the public, project, and environment continuously, in coordination with WVDEP and all concerned parties, and at the kickoff, review, design, management, and completion stages of the projects.
+RESPEC strives for zero incidents.
+In coordination with WVDEP and all concerned parties, we will consider potential safety hazards for the public, project, and environment continuously: at the kick-off, review, design, management, and completion stages of the projects.